Snow-Gremlin/PetiteParser/PetiteParser/Examples/Calculator/README.md

 This is the order of operations so that `2 * 3 + 4` and `4 + 3 * 2` will be multiplied first
 then added resulting in `10` for both and not `14` unless parentheses are used, e.g. `2 * (3 + 4)`.
-These are in order of lowest to highest priority, e.g. all `!` are calculatd before `&`.
+These are in order of lowest to highest priority, e.g. all `!` are calculated before `&`.
 When values have the same priority they will be executed right to left.

 - `:=`